logician22/energy-talking-points/src/pages/documents/federal-electricity-regulation.md

 displaytitle: Talking Points on Federal Electricity Regulation
 title: Federal Electricity Regulation
 date: 2020-10-10T01:00:41.494Z
-description:  |
+description: >
   _**Q:** Is the solution to TX's reliability problems to join the national grid and be regulated by the Federal government?_

-  **A:** No, because the Federal government is pursuing policies that are \*even more anti-reliability than TX's\*.
-The solution is pro-reliability policies.
+  **A:** No, because the Federal government is pursuing policies that are _even more anti-reliability than TX's._ The solution is pro-reliability policies.
 featuredimage: /img/federal-regulation.jpeg
 ---